abdallahlakh/Afrochat/README.md

-# Project Title
+# Project Title Sign Language for learning purpose

-This is a brief description of the project.
+This is the first fonctionalite of the project openai chatbot with sign language input and resposne # output # with sign language animation.

-## Example Image
+## Images

 ![Example Image](Img/Screenshot_25-7-2024_14410_localhost.jpeg)